vaultwiki/tc-lib-pdf-parser/README.md

 ## Description

 PHP library to parse PDF documents.
 The initial source code has been derived from [TCPDF](<http://www.tcpdf.org>).

+Forked by Ted Phillips (vaultwiki) in 2017 because the original library uses too much memory for large files and results are unreliable when the file size exceeds pcre.backtrack_limit.
+In the original, a sample 40MB PDF required over 250MB system memory to parse; the entire PDF was being loaded into memory and duplicated several times.
+This fork instead parses the file in chunks of 1KB or lower.
+After parsing, the peak memory usage for our sample file was less than 5% of its actual file size.

 ## Getting started